Diamond Square CRA

 The Diamond Square CRA, originally named Census Tract 626, was established through City of Cocoa Ordinance No. 13-98 and is governed by a 7-member board, which meets on the 3rd Monday of every month at 6 p.m. at Cocoa City Hall located at 65 Stone Street in Cocoa Village.

 Diamond Square Redevelopment Plan Update (PDF) - Approved by the Diamond Square CRA and City Council.
-Pending approval by Brevard County Board of Commissioners.
+The Brevard County Board of County Commissioners approved the Diamond Square Redevelopment Plan Update at its September 5, 2019 meeting.

 The Diamond Square Community Redevelopment Agency administers matching grants up to $10,000 for qualified properties through the Commercial Façade Improvement Program.